1 The Genitive Case

 ● Sara’s phone

-If the noun in plural ends with an -s (students, parents), we only add an apostrophe:
+If the plural noun ends with -s (students, parents), we only add an apostrophe:

 ● Students‘ ball –